Phone: 0114 273 8951

 - CPS Level 1

 Kate accepts instructions in all aspects of criminal proceedings.
-She has appeared in Magistrates’ Court trials both prosecuting and defending.
-She has also appeared at the Crown Court in relation to probation breaches, bail applications, committals for sentence and appeals from the Magistrates’ Court.
+She has appeared in Magistrates’ Court, Youth Court and the Crown Court both prosecuting and defending.

-Kate has also been instructed to prosecute matters for the DVLA in the Crown Court and Local Authorities in the Magistrates’ Court.
-As well as conducting general criminal work, Kate has acted in Road Traffic Offences, Planning Law offences, Environmental Health offences and anti-social behaviour offences.
+As well as conducting general criminal work, Kate has also been instructed to prosecute and defend in Road Traffic Offences, Planning Law offences, Environmental Health offences and anti-social behaviour offences.

 Throughout her practice, Kate has acted in cases involving vulnerable witnesses and defendants.
 Her experience therefore involves dealing with children, vulnerable adults and young offenders in a respectful and compassionate way.